ilkayaktas/ProjectVelodrome/README.md

 What to do on new project!
 1. Download from github and rename project folder.
 2. Import it from Android Studio.
-3. Temporarily remove 'def gitCommitCount' from build.gradle of app.
-Write '1' instead.
-4. Enable VCS, add, commit and push.
+3. Enable VCS, add, commit and push.
-5. Restore 'def gitCommitCount'.
-6. Update applicationId in build.gradle.
+4. Update applicationId in build.gradle.
-7. Update ads ids.
+5. Update ads ids.
-8. Rename app packages.
+6. Rename app packages.
-9. Rename application name.
+7. Rename application name.